 - Criminal history (or lack thereof),

 - Possible use of any kind of tobacco or nicotine products,

 Suppose you have been diagnosed with Hashimoto’s Disease, and you are treating it successfully.
 It doesn’t appear that you have developed any potential cardiac issues.
 In that case, it is reasonable to assume that most life insurance companies aren’t going to use your previous “Hashimoto diagnosis” against you.

 This means that in cases like these, what you’ll usually find is that whatever “rate” you would have been able to qualify for before being diagnosed with Hashimoto’s Disease ought to be the same rate that you would be able to qualify for AFTER having been diagnosed with Hashimoto’s Disease.

 “Which is great!”

 Now, as for the rest…

-Of folks who have been diagnosed with Hashimoto’s Disease and do seem to show signs of some kind of cardiovascular disease, what you’re typically going to find is that these new “symptoms” or your Hashimoto’s disease (if in fact that is what they are) are typically going to take over as the most important factor in determining what you will and won’t be able to qualify for.
+Of folks who have been diagnosed with Hashimoto’s Disease and do seem to show signs of some cardiovascular disease, what you’re typically going to find is that these new “symptoms” or your Hashimoto’s disease (if in fact, that is what they are) are typically going to take over as the most important factor in determining what you will and won’t be able to qualify for.